Shoug-Alomran/Math221_Project/docs/introduction.md

 # Introduction

-The field of **Numerical Analysis** provides systematic techniques to find approximate solutions to mathematical problems that cannot be solved analytically.
+**Numerical Analysis** is a branch of applied mathematics that provides methods to find approximate solutions when exact analytical solutions are not possible.
-This project focuses on solving nonlinear equations of the form:

-\[
+In many real problems, equations cannot be solved by simple algebra, especially when they are nonlinear.
+In such cases, numerical methods are used to find values of \( x \) that satisfy:

+$$
 f(x) = 0
-\]
+$$

-where the root \(x\) represents the point at which the function crosses the x-axis.
+where the root \( x \) represents the point at which the function crosses the x-axis.
-Such problems are common in applied mathematics, physics, and engineering—especially when exact algebraic solutions are impractical or impossible to obtain.
+These types of problems are common in **engineering**, **physics**, and **computer science**, where models are based on complex mathematical relationships.

-To address this, three numerical methods are explored and compared in this study:
+---

+This project studies three important numerical methods for solving nonlinear equations:
-**Bisection**, **Newton–Raphson**, and **Secant Methods**.
+**Bisection**, **Newton–Raphson**, and **Secant**.
-These algorithms use iterative procedures to gradually approach the true root of the function by improving an initial approximation at each step.
+Each of these methods uses an **iterative process** — starting from one or more initial guesses and improving them step by step until the result is close to the true root.

-The goal of this project is to:
+The main goals of this project are to:
-- Demonstrate the implementation of each method using computational tools such as **GNU Octave** (compatible with MATLAB).
+- Implement each method using **GNU Octave** (MATLAB-compatible software).
-- Compare their performance based on convergence speed, accuracy, and number of iterations.
+- Compare the methods in terms of **speed of convergence**, **accuracy**, and **number of iterations**.
-- Illustrate their applications in computer science and engineering fields.
+- Relate the methods to practical **applications in science and engineering**.

+---

-This work aims to help students understand not only the mechanics of numerical algorithms but also their practical importance in real-world problem-solving, optimization, and simulation processes.
+By completing this project, students gain a clearer understanding of how numerical algorithms work and why they are important in real-world problem solving, optimization, and simulation.
+These methods show how mathematics can be applied using computers to solve problems that would otherwise be too difficult to handle analytically.